IBM-Cloud/vpc-flowlogs/README.md

 Python 3.9.6
 ```

+Python source code is in the job/ directory
 ```
 cd job
-pip install --no-cache-dir -r requirements.txt pip install --no-cache-dir -r requirements-dev.txt
+pip install --no-cache-dir -r requirements.txt
 ```

 The python script **./test_flowlog_to_logdna.py** can be executed to find a key in the cos bucket and send it to logdna.

 ## Create a docker image
-Optionally create a docker image on your desktop and push it to docker hub.
-Feel free to use the one configured in **code_engine_more_config.sh** :
+The docker image on your desktop and push it to docker hub.

 Work in the **job/** directory:
 ```
 cd job
 ```